gdelazzari/OCDScope/README.md

 - [ ] Improve the memory sampler, try to make it more precise and robust in case it starts to lag behind.
 - [ ] Add a memory sampler mode that splits the maximum sampling frequency between multiple signals (or make it do this by default).
 - [ ] Make the memory sampler automatically discover the maximum sampling frequency.
+- [ ] Better ELF symbols parsing, for instance by also recursively looking into structures if DWARF data is present.
+Also allow for different data types than 32-bit float.
 - [ ] Mean and variance estimation of a signal in a given interval.
 - [ ] Expose more settings to the user.
 - [ ] Better UX and plot controls/interaction.